 What are reward and pay?

-The term ‘reward’ is generally understood to cover all financial provisions made to employees including both cash pay and the wider benefits package (pensions, paid leave and so on).
-It may also refer to wider provisions for employees, with the term ‘total reward’ encompassing elements such as training opportunities or a congenial working environment in addition to pay and benefits.
+The term ‘reward’ generally covers all financial provisions made to employees, including cash pay and the wider benefits package (pensions, paid leave and so on).
+It can also include wider provisions for employees, with the term ‘total reward’ encompassing non-pay benefits.

 Pay may be divided into two categories:

-- base or fixed pay – that is, the guaranteed cash wage or salary paid to individual employees for performing their work for a contracted period of time
+- base (or fixed) pay - guaranteed cash wage or salary paid to employees for doing their work for a contracted period of time

-- total earnings – this includes base pay plus additional variable elements of earnings such as bonus payments, while the term could also be used to include aspects such as overtime earnings.
+- total earnings – base pay plus additional variable earnings such as bonus payments or overtime earnings.

-Other terminology may also be used, for example ‘compensation’ is usually taken to refer solely to financial rewards (base pay and earnings) while ‘remuneration’ might be used interchangeably with ‘reward’ as it generally encompasses the wider benefits package in addition to pay.
+Other terminology may also be used.
+‘Compensation’ for example is usually taken to refer just to financial rewards (base pay and earnings) while ‘remuneration’ might be used interchangeably with ‘reward’ to mean the wider benefits package.